-Start by deploying ODICS following the Oracle By Example document Provisioning Oracle Data Integrator Cloud Service.
+Start by deploying ODIMP following the Oracle documentation available here: Using Oracle Data Integrator on Oracle Cloud Marketplace.

-As detailed in above document, when deploying ODICS it comes with ODI Studio which users will access with VNC.
+As detailed in above document, the Marketplace image comes with ODI Studio which users will access with VNC.
 Do not try to use ODI on Premise when connecting to a Cloud Repository or you will experience very painful performance and timeout ....
 ODI Studio is chatty and needs to be close to its Repository.

-When deploying ODICS, the choice of the shape has a direct impact on the number of developers you can run in parallel.
+When deploying ODI on Marketplace, the choice of the shape has a direct impact on the number of developers that can work run in parallel on that same image.

 1 OCPU=1 Agent and/or 1 OCPU=1 Studio

-So, deploying ODICS on a 4 OCPUs shape would allow to deploy, for example, 2 Agents and to connect using 2 distinct Studio, using distinct VNC Servers.
+So, deploying ODI on a 4 OCPUs shape would allow to deploy, for example, 2 Agents and to connect using 2 distinct Studio, using distinct VNC Servers.

-In order to have multiple users to connect to VNC Server you can create multiple Linux users on the server where your ODICS is deployed as described in the Article
+In order to have multiple users connecting to the same VNC Server, create multiple Linux users on the server where your ODI is deployed as described in the Article